jodiecunningham/EweNetTests/README.md

 People who still believe in the potential of Zombocom.
 Or, alternatively:  sysadmins, neteng, QA testers.

 ## How would I use it, where does it fit?
+Right now, use robotfwtest.csv as a template for your tests.
+Run-EweNetTests.ps1 imports the test cmdlet and runs against the robotfwtest.csv file.

 ![testrunflow](https://user-images.githubusercontent.com/1390085/162353856-38e9707b-9da4-4f84-9e52-9b9c23eb89cb.png#gh-light-mode-only)
 ![fwtesting](https://user-images.githubusercontent.com/1390085/162351589-f930116c-9054-496e-aef0-5b034c0fbfd7.png#gh-light-mode-only)
 ## How do you report bugs?